ai-cfia/dev-rel-docs/Tooling/Apps/GitHub/Managing-GitHub-Projects.md

 Ideally, it should not track PRs.

-- The default view should be a table sorted by priority, showing issues marked as 'Todo' or 'In Progress' (filter: `status:Todo,"In Progress"` ).
-It should show relevant issues that give an good idea of project's status.
+- The default view should be a table sorted by priority, showing issues marked as 'Todo' or 'In Progress' (filter: `status:Todo,"In Progress"`).
+It should show relevant issues that give a good idea of project's status.
 - A second table view serves as our backlog, filtering out tasks marked as 'Todo', 'In Progress', or 'Done' (filter: `-status:Todo,"In Progress",Done`).
 - We also maintain at least one board view for status tracking and a Roadmap